 6. Focus on ability, not age

-More than two years and a dozen interviews later, Salaam could not find a job.
-But what bothered him more than being unemployed is his perception why: at age 60, no one wants to hire him.
+Two years and a dozen interviews later, Salaam can’t find a job.
+What bothers him more than being unemployed is his perception why: At age 60, no one wants to hire him.

-One interviewer even crossed a legal boundary by telling Salaam that, although the bank needed someone with his abilities, it wanted a younger person.
+One interviewer even crossed a legal boundary by telling Salaam that, although the bank needed someone with his abilities, it wanted someone younger.

-“It was at that point I fully realized that my age would be a barrier to my employment,” he says, adding that he contacted every employer he interviewed with to find out why he wasn’t hired.
-Only 20 percent responded.
-“I cannot believe given my experience and education that I cannot find work.”
+“It was at that point I fully realized that my age would be a barrier to my employment,” he says.
+Salaam contacted every employer he interviewed with to find out why he wasn’t hired.
+Only a handful responded.
+“I cannot believe, given my experience and education, that I cannot find work.”

-Make sure hiring managers, recruiters and interviewers have a clear understanding of age discrimination laws.
-It's also crucial to address more subtle forms of age bias and stereotyping in the hiring process.
+Make sure hiring managers, recruiters and interviewers have a clear understanding of age discrimination laws and more subtle forms of age bias.
 This can be done through ongoing training on age diversity, as well as by fostering an atmosphere where talent and ability, not age, are the deciding factors.

 7. Use social media to find top talent

-Moreover, the Life Reimagined for Work Discussion Group on LinkedIn, with thousands of members, is a vibrant online community where valued employers connect with experienced workers.
-Employers are encouraged to participate by posting jobs, engaging in discussions, and sharing company updates and best practices with fellow employers and job seekers.
+Moreover, the Life Reimagined for Work Discussion Group on LinkedIn, with more than 20,000 members, is a vibrant online community where valued employers can connect with experienced workers — post jobs, engage in discussions, and share updates and best practices with other employers and job seekers.

-Find out more about resources for employers via AARP’s Employer Resource Center at www.aarp.org/employers.
+Find out more about resources for employers at AARP’s Employer Resource Center online at www.aarp.org/Employers.

 You May Also Like